Hostile Takeover

 J sat on a desk.
 To her left spilled an open toolkit.
 On her right, stray bolts and a detached, half-crushed drone limb.

-Now that the human gave the drone some distance, J saw the room – sunlight spilled in through large ornate windows, and around each one wood paneling swirled.
+Now that the human gave the drone some distance, J saw the room – sunlight spilled in through large ornate windows, and around each one swirled wood paneling.
 Books burgeoned from shelves, interspersed with dolls and gadgets.
-The classical paintings hanging over the wall had been covered over with taped pages of sketches and schematics.
+The classical paintings hanging over the wall had been covered over with taped pages bearing sketches and schematics.

 Life sized plushies sat beside disassembled robots.